 All Volunteers who will be with children, on or off campus must have a Live Scan clearance (fingerprints cleared) on file with Blue Oak School.
 Clearances from other organizations or schools are non-transferable.
 Please see the front office staff to pick-up the Live Scan form you will need when completing your live scan.
 Once you have a clearance on file with Blue Oak School you are indefinitely cleared for volunteering at Blue Oak, unless otherwise notified.
 If the one-time cost associated with this requirement is prohibiting you from volunteering please ask front office staff how we can help you.

 Curriculum

 The curriculum at Blue Oak is Waldorf inspired and Common Core aligned.
-Please check our website for Curriculum at a glance.
-The link below offers valuable information about the standards and the Waldorf.
+Please check our website for Curriculum at a Glance.